-Indaver processes bio-organic waste, such as vegetable, garden and fruit waste (VGF), into high-grade compost at its plant in Grimbergen and at plants that it operates for public authorities.
+Indaver processes bio-organic waste, such as vegetable, garden and fruit waste (VGF), into high-grade compost at its own plants and at plants that it operates for public authorities.
 The compost is used as a soil improver in agriculture and horticulture.
 Indaver monitors the quality and safety of these recovered materials, ensuring that they do not endanger the food chain.

 Compost and biomass

-At the Indaver site in Grimbergen and at the IBOGEM intercommunal waste plant in Kallo that it operates, Indaver processes prunings, grass clippings, tree trunks, organic industrial waste and vegetal green waste from municipalities, contracting businesses and gardeners.
+At the Indaver site in Grimbergen and in Kallo, Indaver processes prunings, grass clippings, tree trunks, organic industrial waste and vegetal green waste from municipalities, contracting businesses and gardeners.

 By separating the green waste mechanically, the woody fraction that remains can be processed into biomass for generating sustainable energy.
 The green waste, together with the required quantity of woody structure material needed to produce a high-quality end-product, is converted into compost.

 Brussel Compost (a joint venture between Net Brussel and Indaver) also combines green composting and biomass production.
-At WIPS (a joint venture between Indaver and SITA), Indaver generates compost from VGF.
+At WIPS (a joint venture between Indaver and VEOLIA), Indaver generates compost from VGF.
 It also supplies the VGF plant of the VERKO intermunicipal organisation with green waste.
-In addition, Indaver is a partner in the combined intermunicipal organisation IVVO, which has a fermentation plant.
+Organic waste from the food industry is processed by preference in IVVO's fermentation plant in Ypres.
 Fermenting bio-organic waste produces biogas and compost.
 The biogas can be converted into heat or electricity or upgraded into a natural gas form and supplied to the grid.

 Closing the loop